 How further study can prepare you for the future

 Further study in the HR area will provide workers with opportunities to upskill in a mix of theory and practice, the Deloitte report also revealed.

-It cited a recent Australian Human Resources Institute Survey, which found that even though almost 30 per cent of its members already hold a Masters’ degree, over half HR professionals believe they will need to pursue further education to prepare for future changes in the workplace environment.
+It cited a recent Australian Human Resources Institute Survey, which found that even though almost 30 per cent of its members already hold a Masters’ degree (as offered by the RMIT HR program), over half HR professionals believe they will need to pursue further education to prepare for future changes in the workplace environment.

 Nine out of 10 of HR professionals also expressed confidence that they will be able to acquire the skills they need to meet future challenges.